Medical Schools Council: Clinical Academia

+Medical Licensing Assessment

+Since 2025, the Medical Schools Council, in partnership with medical schools and the General Medical Council, coordinates the development and delivery of the Applied Knowledge test (AKT) for UK medical students, which forms part of the Medical Licensing Assessment (MLA).

 Student Fitness to Practise

 The Medical Schools Council regularly works with the General Medical Council to develop guidance for medical schools on how to run robust and fair fitness to practise processes.
 Fitness to practise procedures are the mechanism through which medical schools address concerns about a student's professionalism rather than their academic performance.
 The Medical Schools Council also works with the General Medical Council to develop advice to students as to how they can ensure that they behave professionally whilst at medical school and maintain the trust that the population as a whole has in doctors.

 Medical school culture

 Data analysed by the House of Commons library has shown that demand for General Practitioners in the UK is increasing, while the number of actual GP's is drastically falling.
 The British Medical Association has said that GP surgeries are at "breaking point."
-In October 2014, Maureen Baker, Chair of the Royal College of General Practitioners (RCGP) announced that she was to attend a meeting with the Medical Schools Council, to look at why some medical schools appeared to have a ‘toxic anti-GP culture’.
+In October 2014, Maureen Baker, Chair of the Royal College of General Practitioners (RCGP) announced that she was to attend a meeting with the Medical Schools Council, to look at why some medical schools appeared to have a 'toxic anti-GP culture'.
 To combat this, the Medical Schools Council is working with the RCGP to promote general practice careers and said that its members have made a "commitment to articulate the importance of general practice to students."